Office of the Governor

 11.2 Scope and Purpose

-- (A.) The purpose of these rules is to define the accessibility technical standards and compliance parameters for individuals with a disability for information technology systems.
+- The purpose of these rules is to define the accessibility standards and compliance parameters for individuals with a disability for information technology systems.
 The reason for the rules is to improve the accessibility and usability of government information technology products and services in Colorado.

 11.3 Applicability